Just-In-Time Objectives: A General Approach for Specialized AI Interactions: JUST-IN-TIME OBJECTIVES

 \section{JUST-IN-TIME OBJECTIVES}

 With a critical role in shaping model behavior from conversational chatbots to code assistants to writing tools, large language model objectives are often fixed far in advance of the scenarios they will encounter.
 In-context prompting can overcome this issue, but users are rarely detailed enough in their request to cover all required decisions~\cite{shaikh2024grounding}.
 In this section, we describe an architecture that shifts the work of objective-making to the \textit{site of the user}, at the \textit{specific moment of need}.

-Here, we describe a lightweight architecture to achieve this goal when developing LLM applications.
-Users are much more complex and challenging to model than is implicitly assumed by standard approaches that make monolithic, static assumptions about an individual's objective---however, we can can sidestep this thorny challenge by \textit{waiting until interaction time} to ground this inference.
+Our work contributes a \textit{generalizable architecture} to achieve \textit{user-specific LLM specialization}: \begin{itemize} \item Our primary goal is \textbf{user-specific LLM specialization}: LLM output that best aligns with a particular user’s needs.
+Domain- or task-specific needs can be gleaned from the web, expert-authored checklists, or model self-reflection as in prior work~\cite{madaan2023selfrefine, wadhwa2025evalagents, lin2024wildbench}.
+By contrast, user-specific needs depend on not just the domain (e.g., writing) or task (e.g., outlining), but factors such as the user’s specific task instance (e.g., the content, audience, and current progress of their outline), task environment (e.g., current application or tool, visible portion of outline), and personal preferences.
+All of these factors strongly shape a user’s current objective and can only be gathered from firsthand data about their specific interaction context.

+\item To achieve this goal, we contribute a \textbf{generalizable architecture} that functions across task domains.
+Ideas of user-specific specialization exist in individual domains (e.g., writing assistance, persona generation, web search \cite{benharrak2024writerDefined, dArcy2024MARG, choi2025proxona, baek2024knowledgeAugmented, salemi2024LaMP}), but are implemented with domain-specific assumptions and are not designed to transfer across domains.
+Our architecture can consistently and automatically apply user-specific specialization without domain-specific assumptions or manual steering from users or developers. \end{itemize}

 In the following sections, we walk through the technical architecture of just-in-time (JIT) objectives that can be implemented into any interactive system.
-We demonstrate how crisp objectives in-the-moment can shape AI applications, taking examples of common system components responsible for generation and evaluation.
+We demonstrate how crisp objectives in-the-moment can shape AI applications, taking examples of common system components responsible for generation, evaluation, and iterative improvement.
 We then illustrate how user-facing systems can be reimplemented with just-in-time objectives by introducing the \systemName{} system, which incorporates just-in-time objectives to drive customized UI generation.